freeCodeCamp/freeCodeCamp/guide/english/bash/index.md

 ## What is Bash?

-<a>Bash</a> (short for Bourne Again SHell) is a Unix shell, and a command language interpreter.
-A shell is simply a macro processor that executes commands.
-It's the most widely used shell packaged by default for most Linux distributions, and a successor for the Korn shell (ksh) and the C shell (csh).
+Bourne Again SHell or, <a>Bash</a> for short, is a Unix shell and command language interpreter.
+A shell is simply a macro processor that executes commands and Bourne Again Shell (bash) is the most widely used shell packaged with most Linux distributions.
+Bash is a successor to the Korn shell (ksh) and the C shell (csh).

-Many things that can be done Linux operating system can be done via command line.
-Some examples are...
+Many common operations can be done using the command line in Linux operating systems.
+The following are some examples of those operations.
 * Editing files
 * Adjusting the volume of the operating system
 * Fetching web pages from the internet
 * Automating work you do every day

-You can read more about bash <a href="https://www.gnu.org/software/bash/">here</a>, via the <a href="https://www.gnu.org/software/bash/manual/html_node/index.html#SEC_Contents">GNU Documentation</a>, and via the <a href="http://tldp.org/HOWTO/Bash-Prog-Intro-HOWTO.html#toc10">tldp guide</a>.
+Learn more about bash <a href="https://www.gnu.org/software/bash/">in the official GNU/Linux documentation</a>, the official <a href="https://www.gnu.org/software/bash/manual/html_node/index.html#SEC_Contents">GNU Bash Manual</a>, and <a href="http://tldp.org/HOWTO/Bash-Prog-Intro-HOWTO.html#toc10">The Linux Documentation Project (tldp) guide</a>.

 ## Using bash on the command line (Linux, OS X)

-You can start using bash on most Linux and OS X operating systems by opening up a terminal.
-Let's consider a simple hello world example.
-Open up your terminal, and write the following line (everything after the $ sign):
+The Terminal application in most Linux and OS X operating systems provides direct access to bash.
+Let's consider a simple "hello world" example.
+Open the terminal application, and type <strong>echo "Hello world!"</strong> immediately following line the $ sign prompt, as below.

 ```
 zach@marigold:~$ echo "Hello world!"
 Hello world!
 ```

-As you can see, we used the echo command to print the string "Hello world!" to the terminal.
+The echo command prints the characters "Hello world!" to the Terminal window.

 ## Writing a bash script

-You can also put all of your bash commands into a .sh file, and run them from the command line.
-Say you had a bash script with the following contents:
+A bash script is a series of bash commands executed in sequence.
+The bash commands are placed in a special <strong>.sh</strong> file and the .sh file can be executed from the command line.
+A bash script take the form as shown below.

 ```
 #!/bin/bash
 echo "Hello world!"
 ```
-It's worth noting that first line of the script starts with `#!`.
-It is a special directive which Unix treats differently.
+The above script has only two lines.
+The first line indicates what interpreter should use to run the file (in this case, bash).
+The second line is the command we want to execute, <strong>echo</strong>, followed by the desired text to print, in this case "Hello World".
+The first line of a bash script starts with the two characters <strong>#!</strong> and is called a shebang.
+Unix treats treats the shebang differently.

-#### Why did we use #!/bin/bash at the beginning of the script file?
+#### Why do we write #!/bin/bash at the beginning of the script file?
-That is because it is a convention to let the interactive shell know what kind of interpreter to run for the program that follows.
-The first line tells Unix that the file is to be executed by /bin/bash.
-This is the standard location of the Bourne shell on just about every Unix system.
-Adding #!/bin/bash as the first line of your script, tells the OS to invoke the specified shell to execute the commands that follow in the script.
-`#!` is often referred to as a "hash-bang", "she-bang" or "sha-bang".
-Though it is only executed if you run your script as an executable.
-For example, when you type `./scriptname.extension`, it will look at the top line to find out the interpreter, whereas, running the script as `bash scriptname.sh`, first line is ignored.

-Then you could run the script like so:
-For make file executable you should call this command under sudo chmod +x "filename".
+The interative shell determines the type of interpreter to run for the program that follows by the first line.  <strong>#!/bin/bash</strong> instructs the operating system (e.g. GNU/Linus/OSX) to execute the instructions in the script with /bin/bash.
+In most instances, bash is found in the /bin directory of Unix systems as it is a standard installation location.

+The interpreter may or may not read the first line of the script depending upon how the script is presented to the interpreter.
+Simply entering the filename and extension (e.g. `./scriptname.extension`) will force the interpreter to read the first line of the script, while the first line is ignored when entering `bash scriptname.sh`.

+The command <strong> sudo chmod +x "filename" </strong> will make a file executable.

 ```
 zach@marigold:~$ ./myBashScript.sh
 Hello world!
 ```

-The script only has two lines.
-The first indicates what interpreter to use to run the file (in this case, bash).
-The second line is the command we want to use, echo, followed by what we want to print which is "Hello World".

-Sometimes the script won't be executed, and the above command will return an error.
-It is due to the permissions set on the file.
-To avoid that use:
+Scripts can executed by users with the appropriate permissions.
+In cases where scripts will not execute and an error appears,  the permissions assigned to the file or the user could be the source of the error.
+Script execution errors can be circumvented in some cases through the use of the commands below.
 ```
 zach@marigold:~$ chmod u+x myBashScript.sh
 ````